 Ashwatthama is the son of Dronacharya and Kripi.
 Drona did Vrata for years to please Lord Shiva to have a son who has the same courage as Lord Shiva.
 According to Shiva Purana, Ashwatthama is an avatar of Lord Shiva himself.
 Some interesting facts about him are as follows:

 - Ashwathama is one of the Astha Chiranjeevi, Eight Immortals (Though there are more than eight immortals).
-Ashwatthama was born with a jewel on his forehead which gave him power over all living beings lower than humans.
+Ashwatthama was born with a jewel on his forehead, giving him power over all living beings lower than humans.
 The jewel protected him from hunger, thirst, and fatigue.
-Although skilled in warfare, Dronacharya led a simple life, with little money or possessions.
-As a result, Ashvatthama had a difficult childhood, with his family not even able to afford milk.
+Although skilled in warfare, Dronacharya led a simple life with little money or possessions.
+As a result, Ashvatthama had a difficult childhood, with his family unable to afford milk.

 - His strength is almost equal to Arjuna’s, especially in archery.
 Among the Kuru princes, he was good friends with Duryodhana, the eldest son of Dhritarashtra.
 They both have jealousy towards the Pandavas.
-Duryodhana felt that Yudhisthira was his obstacle in inheriting the throne of Hastinapura, while Arjuna’s talent made Ashwatthama jealous because he felt that his father’s love had been divided because Arjuna was Drona’s favorite student.
+Duryodhana felt that Yudhisthira was his obstacle in inheriting the throne of Hastinapura, while Arjuna’s talent made Ashwatthama jealous because he felt that his father’s love had been divided.
+After all, Arjuna was Drona’s favorite student.

 - After learning that his father was killed due to deception, Ashwatthama was angry.
 He issued Narayanastra weapons to destroy the Pandavas.
-The production of weapons was accompanied by strong winds, lightning strikes, and the appearance of millions of arrows ready to target every armed person in the Pandava fort.
+The weapons production was accompanied by strong winds, lightning strikes, and the appearance of millions of arrows ready to target every armed person in the Pandava fort.
 This frightened the Pandavas until finally, Krishna told everyone in the Pandava camp to drop their weapons and surrender to Narayanastra.
 As the avatar of Vishnu (Narayana), Krishna knew that Narayanastra only attacked armed people.
-After everyone in the Pandavas camp dropped their weapons, Narayanastra lost its target and then returned to Ashwatthama.
-As the fighting resumed, Duryodhana instructed Ashwatthama to take out the Narayanastra once again, but Ashwatthama explained that if the weapon was used again, then the wearer would be the target.
+After everyone in the Pandavas camp dropped their weapons, Narayanastra lost its target and returned to Ashwatthama.
+As the fighting resumed, Duryodhana instructed Ashwatthama to take out the Narayanastra once again.
+Still, Ashwatthama explained that if the weapon was used again, the wearer would be the target.

 - Ashwatthama defeated Dristadyumna in direct combat but failed to kill him because Satyaki and Bhima immediately helped him.
 After the fighting continued, Ashwatthama managed to kill King Nila of Mahismati.

 - First of all, Ashwatthama searched for Dristadyumna’s tent and then killed him.
-The commotion that occurred made Srikandhi and Panchakumara (five sons of the Pandavas) get up and rush to the Dristadyumna tent.
+The commotion made Srikandhi and Panchakumara (five sons of the Pandavas) get up and rush to the Dristadyumna tent.
 However, they were killed by Ashwatthama, who had obtained power from Shiva.
-Ashwatthama also killed Yudamanyu, Utamoja, and the knights who were in the camp then went on a rampage like Rudra.
-Meanwhile, Krupa and Kertawarma stand guard at the gates of the camp and kill the soldiers who were fleeing Ashwatthama’s rampage.
+Ashwatthama also killed Yudamanyu, Utamoja, and the knights in the camp, then went on a rampage like Rudra.
+Meanwhile, Krupa and Kertawarma stand guard at the camp’s gates and kill the soldiers who were fleeing Ashwatthama’s rampage.

 - It is believed that in Kaliyuga, his name will be Suryakanta.
 Therefore, Ashwatthama will be looking for death at all times, yet he will never die.
 At the end of Kali Yuga, Ashwatthama will meet Sri Kalki, the tenth avatar of Lord Vishnu.

-There are many incidences described by many people that they have seen Ashwatthama and even communicated with him.
+Many people describe many incidences that they have seen Ashwatthama and even communicated with him.
 For instance:

 - When in 1192, Prithviraj Chauhan lost the battle of Mohammad Gauree, he left for the jungle.
 There he met an elderly person with a scar on his head.
-Being a very good doctor, Prithviraj Chauhan confided to him that he could heal his scar.
+Being an excellent doctor, Prithviraj Chauhan confided to him that he could heal his scar.
 The old man agreed.
 But even after the week’s treatment, it remained as it is.
 Prithviraj was surprised and understood the details.
 He asked the old man if it is Ashwatthama.
 The old man said he was Ashwatthama and then left.
-This description is given in Prithviraj Raso the book written about him in the 12th century.
+This description is given in Prithviraj Raso, the book written about him in the 12th century.

 - A Vaidya (Ayurvedic doctor) in Madhya Pradesh had a hard patient with a septic forehead.
 After several applications of a fail-safe potion, the wound was still fresh and continued to bleed.
 Amazed by this, the doctor said that his wound looked ageless and without a cure.
 He added, saying, I wonder, are you Ashwatthama, and laughed.
 When he turned to apply the next nap, he found the patient’s seat empty.
 The patient has just disappeared into the air.
 This has also been reported in Kalyan magazine, but who knows if it’s true or not.